-If it isn’t part of your business’ internet marketing strategy, you could be falling behind.
+If it isn’t part of your internet marketing strategy, you could be missing out on some important opportunities.

 Don’t believe me?
 Here are some interesting statistics that make the case for Pinterest being a valuable asset for your internet marketing strategy:

 - 150 million active users – The number of Pinterest users has consistently increased over the years, and these users spend an average of 98 minutes on the site each month.

 - 2 Billion monthly idea searches – these are people using the social media to find several possible ideas that are relevant to their needs, not just a single answer to a question.

 - Pinners follow brands – 83% of users said they would prefer to follow brands over celebrities.
 73% said they would rather follow their favorite brand of beauty products than their favorite makeup artist, 70% would rather follow hair care products that the stylists, and so on.